igbodani/new-plant-diseases/README.md

 ```

 ## Usage
+The model can be utilized in two ways:

+### Load model
 To use the trained model to predict plant diseases from new images, load the model and preprocess the input images similarly to the training images.

 ```python